Shirley Collins: Retirement

 1978's For As Many As Will was the last studio album recorded by Shirley and Dolly Collins, although live recordings from 1979 have been issued since, and in 1979 she released a single, "The Mariner's Farewell", with Bert Jansch.
-Collins does not appear on the next Albion Band album (Rise Up Like the Sun, recorded in 1977 and released in 1978, with the "Dance" dropped from the band name) and decided to focus on home life and her children from her first marriage whilst Hutchings and the Albion Band collaborated on several National Theatre productions.
+Collins does not appear on the next Albion Band album (Rise Up Like the Sun, recorded in 1977 and released in 1978, with the "Dance" dropped from the band name) and decided to focus on home life and her children from her first marriage, while Hutchings and the Albion Band collaborated on several National Theatre productions.
 It was during this period that Hutchings left Collins.
 The painful divorce was followed by loss of her voice and "the ability to sing entirely", through dysphonia, leading to her retirement from music.

 Her music career seemingly over, Collins resorted to "a number of low-paid jobs"—including employment at the British Library and the job centre—to get by, and she sold her old equipment.

 She made one last appearance with the Albion Band, on the 1980 album Lark Rise to Candleford (the soundtrack of the plays).
 In 1993 David Tibet of the apocalyptic folk band Current 93 released a collection of her recordings, entitled Fountain of Snow, on his Durtro label.
 Since then, she has appeared on a number of Current 93 recordings.